csatuic/cs361-website-old/schedule.md

 This semester, the intended flow of a week of class is this:

-*  Throughout the week: there will be assigned readings, video lectures, and discussion questions.
+*  Throughout the week: there will be assigned readings and video lectures.
 *  Mondays: there is a synchronous, online, required lab session with a short activity and a Gradescope quiz based on that activity **due on that day at 5pm**.
 Check your schedule for the time of your lab session; the lab will take place via Blackboard Collaborate.
-*  Tuesdays: open Q&A office hours in [MS Teams]({{site.msteams}}).
-Video lectures for the week premiere.
-I will keep them in [this YouTube playlist]({{site.playlist}}).
+*  Tuesdays: open Q&A office hours in the Blackboard Collaborate course room.
+   Newly recorded video lectures for the week premiere.
+I will keep them in [this YouTube playlist]({{site.playlist}}). **On weeks with exams**, we will do discussion questions during class on Tuesday, but it won't count toward your participation grade.
-*  Thursdays: Content quizzes and discussion question responses **are due at noon**.
-I will go over discussion question answers in class.
-Discussion questions are **loosely** based on exam question style, structure, and content.
+*  Thursdays: Content quizzes **are due at noon**.
+Class (delivered via Blackboard Collaborate) will almost always be Kahoot or something Kahoot-like, which is a quiz show style online game. **On weeks with exams**, we have the exam during class instead.

 All assignment turnins are through [the course gradescope page]({{site.gradescope}}).